-The Borello test is considered to be a “multifactor” test, given its requirement for considering any and all possibly relevant facts.
-There is no solitary factor that will determine the outcome.
+The Borello test is considered to be a “multifactor” test for determining a worker’s status as an independent contractor vs employee.
+There is no single factor that title the balance in independent contractor vs employee.
 Courts have placed emphasis on the various factors within the test that are dependent on the particular circumstances.

 The California Supreme Court clarified that the Borello test, “emphasizes statutory purpose as the touchstone for deciding whether a particular category of workers should be considered employees rather than independent contractors for purposes of social welfare legislation.”
 The Borello test emphasizes statutory purpose.
 In doing so, it gets used for identifying what workers are employees and which ones are independent contractors.

 The similarity between the Borello test and the ABC test is that they both go under the assumption that a worker is an employee.
-The hiring entity bears the burden of proof concerning whether the worker is an independent contractor.
+The hiring entity bears the burden of proof concerning whether the worker is an independent contractor vs employee.

 Do Both AB 5 and the Labor Code Require Using the ABC Test?